Skip To Content Appointments available today. New patients welcome. Book NowBook Now

 • Why a lower-concentration gel with light can outperform a stronger one without

 A common assumption is that more peroxide equals more whitening.
 The chemistry, and the clinical data, say otherwise: how the peroxide is activated matters as much as how much is in the syringe.
 In a 2019 study at Loma Linda University’s Center for Dental Research, 136 randomized adults received either Zoom WhiteSpeed (25% hydrogen peroxide with LED) or a competing in-office system (40% hydrogen peroxide, no light).
 Seven days after treatment, the Zoom group showed a median ΔE color change of 6.34 versus 4.08 for the higher-concentration competitor (p = 0.0059), and a shade-guide reduction of 4.92 versus 4.19 (p = 0.0106).³ In other words, 25% peroxide activated by the right wavelength of blue light produced more whitening than 40% peroxide on its own.
-For patients who worry about sensitivity, this matters: the LED lets us reach excellent results at a gentler concentration.
+For people worried about sensitivity, this means the LED gives us excellent results at a gentler concentration.

 • The "power of three": calcium phosphate, potassium nitrate, and fluoride